Xeift/Metamask-Mnemonic-Brute-Force/README.md

 If there's no eth in the account, then mnemonic and address will be record to `zerobalance.txt`.

 Otherwise will record to `cracked.txt`

+if you want to run it on replit, line 4 should look like this:

+`const api = process.env['api'] // web3 provider api`

+put your web3 provider url in environment variable, key = api, value = 'https://infura......'

+if you want to run it on your pc, line 4 should look like this:

+`const api = 'https://infura......' // web3 provider api`